 Important: Currently, this feature is in beta.

 The Python environment for Jupyter Notebook is the same as in Python Transformations.
-Jupyter Notebook does not have a built-in file browser, but the loaded tables are kept at the same locations as in Python Transformations.
-To list the available table data files, use scripts such as this one:
+To list the available table data files, use the Jupyter file browser or scripts such as this one:

 The Jupyter Notebook Sandbox has the following limitations: